rsnodgrass/pyxantech/pyxantech/protocols/README.md

 With some tweaks, pyxantech may be able to start supporting HEX based protocols, which would be great to open the door to a wide variety of legacy/current matrix amps.

+Proprietary amps like Crestron and RTi are probably outside the realm of a mapping solution like what is provided by pyxantech.